viptl123/App/README.md

 # Fitness App

-Most of these files are useless the only important ones are
+Most of these files are useless as long as u have eveythihng setup in expo the only important ones are

 - all files in pages
     - contains each of the screens we show and navigate
 - app.js